State preparing businesses for how to access new pandemic relief funds

 The new stimulus expands PPP eligibility to more nonprofit organizations.
 It also provides $20 billion for businesses in low-income communities and $15 billion in dedicated support for live venues, independent movie theaters and museums.

-Information about the federal relief package can be found at the Oklahoma Department of Commerce (www.okcommerce.gov) or at the U.S. Small Business Administration (www.sba.gov).
+Information about the federal relief package can be found at the Oklahoma Department of Commerce (okcommerce.gov) or at the U.S. Small Business Administration (sba.gov).

 “I think it’s safe to base much of what’s going to happen on what happened with the first PPP,” Weatherford said.
 “I don’t think there are going to be a lot of radical changes.